breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/glossary.md

 A structured collection of data that is stored and organized in a way that enables efficient retrieval and management of the data

+## Edge Cases

+An edge case is an uncommon or unexpected scenario that can cause errors or failures in a program.
+It can reveal vulnerabilities in a system or application and is important to consider during development and testing.

 ## Initialize

 The process of setting up and preparing a system, application, or module for use by configuring its initial state and variables